Yvidge/yvidge.github.io/_posts/2024-02-08-Typography.md

     </style>
 </head>

-My notes on typography as a complete newbie sus
+My notes on typography as a complete newbie

 ## Sources
-This note is a summary of these videos:
+Thеsе notes are a summary of these videos:
 [The Ultimate Guide to Typography | FREE COURSE - YouTube](https://www.youtube.com/watch?v=yAuUDyUC-GM)
 [Typography for Developers Tutorial - Full Course - YouTube](https://www.youtube.com/watch?v=agbh1wbfJt8)